Applications are to be made through an online Submittable form, which will be made available when applications open.

 Yes, you can apply for more than one person to travel if you’re working on a collaborative project.
-However, you can’t apply for the costs of friends of family members travelling with you.
+However, you can’t apply for the costs of friends or family members travelling with you.

 When can the travel activity take place?

 Activities must to be undertaken within a year of confirmation.
-For Round 4, that is between 1 June 2019 and 31 May 2020.
+For Round 5, that is between 31 December 2019 to 31 December 2020.
 You can’t apply for activities that have already taken place.

 Can I apply for access / interpreter / support worker costs?